IoannaPapatheodorou/Python_scripts-Hydrophobic_domain_finder/README.md

 # Python_scripts-Hydrophobic_domain_finder

-Hydrophobic domain finder in Python
+Transmembrane domain finder in Python

 This repository contains a simple script in Python language.
-The Python file (.py) contains the necessary code for detecting transmembrane domains in a protein.
+The script contains the necessary code for detecting transmembrane domains in a protein.
 Since most transmembrane domains of a protein are hydrophobic, the detection of those domains in this script is based on the detection of hydrophobic aminoacids.
 The steps of the script are the following:

 1. The user is asked to provide a protein sequence written in one-letter code.